ukparliament/weeknotes.data-search/7/index.md

 [Matias](https://twitter.com/matiasgermanico) created a dashboard connection for the House of Commons Library's Enquiry database.
 This will be used by Liz, Sara and Saffiyah to produce better reports.

+Sara spent some time setting up queries on usage data of the website to attempt to identify user types.

 ### Corporate data

 Matias deployed an update to the events management system to improve the handling of issues.